sharmaeklavya2/theoremdep-source/includes/fair-division/notions/ef1x-goods.md

-In fair division of indivisible goods, an allocation $A$ is said to be
+In fair division of indivisible goods (equal entitlements), an allocation $A$ is said to be

 * EF1-fair to agent $i$ iff
 \[ v_i(A_i) ≥ \max_{j ≠ i} \begin{cases}